-Warning: As with any other log file, it is strongly recommended that you disable verbosity once you have finished troubleshooting the issue.
+Warning: It is strongly recommended to disable verbosity once the troubleshooting is finished.
 Otherwise, the server might quickly run out of free disk space, which will in turn lead to data loss and service downtime.
 Server performance will be affected as well.

 To turn debug off, run the following query in MySQL:

 MYSQL_LIN: DELETE FROM misc WHERE param='verbose_scheduled_backup_logs';

 -v options to the backup command.

 For example, the below commands will back up the whole server with maximum verbosity in logs and output in a command-line interface: